Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Summary

 ANZCOR Guidelines 12.1 to 12.5 are provided to assist health professionals in the resuscitation of children.
 Differences from the adult and newborn guidelines reflect differences in the causes of cardiorespiratory arrest in, and anatomy and physiology of newborns, older infants, children and adults.
-These guidelines draw from Paediatric Life Support 2020 International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations1 the development of which included representation from ANZCOR.
-The 2020 European Resuscitation Council Paediatric Life Support guidelines2, 2020 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Care3, previous Paediatric Life Support International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations4-6 statements and local practices have also been taken into account.
+These guidelines draw from the Paediatric Life Support 2025 International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations,1 the development of which included representation from the Australian and New Zealand Committee on Resuscitation (ANZCOR).
+The 2025 European Resuscitation Council Paediatric Life Support guidelines,2 2025 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Care,3, 4 previous Paediatric Life Support International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations5-25 statements and local practices have also been considered.

 ANZCOR Guideline 12.2 focuses on paediatric resuscitation in healthcare settings (pre-hospital or hospital) by health professionals responsible for the care of infants and children.
 It should be read in conjunction with the other paediatric guidelines (ANZCOR Guidelines 12.1 to 12.5) and the general life support guidelines suitable for all age groups (ANZCOR Guidelines 2 to 8).